thorlindberg/thesis/dissertation/8 results.md

 {"break":true}

-{"sub":"Terminology and definitions in proposal"}
+{"sub":"Definition of terminologies in proposal"}

 As a preface to the resulting syntax proposal, I provide the following system of terms and define the meaning I prescribe to them in my proposal.
 The purpose of these definitions is to alleviate any potential confusion of terminology, as it is crucial to understand the language used to understand the proposal as a whole.
 This system of terms reflects the grammatical notation of the TXON data structure, but also covers the intricacies of applying it to existing data structures with untyped data points.